-The recipe is inspired by my mom who is known for her amazing soups.
+My mom is known for her amazing soups.
 She’s always experimenting and coming up with so many unique recipes.
-Whenever Mike and I visit her in Minnesota, she always has a new soup or two waiting for us.
-I was skeptical when she said she had made zucchini soup.
-It sounds healthy, which is good, but I wondered if it would be kind of bland or dull in flavor.
+Whenever Mike and I go to visit her in Minnesota, she always has a new soup or two waiting for us to try.
+Admittedly, I was skeptical when she said she had made a zucchini soup.
+It sounds healthy, but I wondered if it would be kind of bland or dull in flavor.
 It was NOT bland at all.
 If you’re looking for a healthy soup that’s also loaded with flavor, you’re going to love this one.

-Read More About: My Overhead Setup for Food Photography
+Read More About: Getting Started in Food Photography

-Food Styling Tip: Be sure the soup is hot when you drizzle the olive oil on top.
-Then, use a knife in an “S” formation to create some swirls with the oil.
+Be sure the soup is hot when you drizzle the olive oil on top.
+Then, use a knife in an “S” formation to create some swirls with the olive oil.
 This technique makes for a very pretty presentation.

 - 1 tablespoon olive oil